 - Decreasing downtime via reduced failures and intrusive maintenance

-- Increasing safety of personnel
+- Increasing the safety of personnel

-- Maximizing asset life/integrity
+- Maximizing asset life and integrity

-Most major companies are already adopting a digitization strategy; as a result, there is a considerable risk that specifications that do not include the installation of condition monitoring sensors, will automatically build in obsolescence to each piece of equipment built without them.
+Most major companies are already adopting a digitization strategy; as a result, there is a considerable risk that specifications that do not include the installation of condition monitoring sensors will automatically build in obsolescence to each piece of equipment built without them.